python/cpython/Doc/library/ssl.rst

 :class:`socket.socket` type, and provides a socket-like wrapper that also encrypts and decrypts the data going over the socket with SSL.
-It supports additional methods such as :meth:`getpeercert`, which retrieves the certificate of the other side of the connection, and :meth:`cipher`, which retrieves the cipher being used for the secure connection.
+It supports additional methods such as :meth:`getpeercert`, which retrieves the certificate of the other side of the connection, :meth:`cipher`, which retrieves the cipher being used for the secure connection or :meth:`get_verified_chain`, :meth:`get_unverified_chain` which retrieves certificate chain.

 For more sophisticated applications, the :class:`ssl.SSLContext` class helps manage settings and certificates, which can then be inherited